-Re: headline of article (date): Your article suggests that since the death benefit from mortgage life insurance - a form of creditor insurance offered by banks and credit unions across Canadagoes toward paying off a mortgage debt rather than to the surviving heirs, it mainly benefits the mortgage holder.
+Re: headline of article (date): Your article suggests that since the death benefit from mortgage life insurance - a form of creditor insurance offered by banks and credit unions across Canada--goes toward paying off a mortgage debt rather than to the surviving heirs, it mainly benefits the mortgage holder.
 Nothing could be further from the truth.

 The reality is that for many Canadians, their home represents their most cherished asset, and their mortgage is their largest debt obligation.
 When people take out mortgage life insurance through their financial institution, it's because they want that debt to be taken care of in the event of their untimely death, making it easier for their family to remain in the home.
-In fact, many families with other types of life insurance take out mortgage life insurance as well, for that express purpose.
+This